corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/getting-started/first-flow.md

         return response.message
    ```
-   The response from the initiating flow is always a String, which can be returned when the flow status is queried by HTTP-RPC.
+   The response from the initiating flow is always a string, which can be returned when the flow status is queried by HTTP-RPC.

 ## Other Considerations for FlowSessions
 It is important that the sends and receives in the initiator and responder flows match.
 If the initiator sends a Foo and the responder expects a Bar, the flow hangs and likely results in a timeout error.